Solgeniust1111/Solana-pumpfun-bundler/README.md

 Be careful when you have bundle buy
 Sometimes there is a confirm error because slippage.
 so I updated Version with solving that problem

+currently only one jito tx is sucessful in one second but i can confirm serveral txs in one second